alf-tool/alf-core/doc/operators/relational/restrict.md

 This command restricts tuples to those for which PREDICATE evaluates to true.

 PREDICATE must be a valid tuple expression that returns a truth-value.
-It may be specified as a ruby code literal, or a list of (name, value) pairs.
+It may be specified as a ruby code literal, or a mapping between (name, value) pairs.
 In the latter case, PREDICATE is built as a conjunction of attribute equalities.

 EXAMPLE